evolbioinfo/gotree/README.md

     * scale       Scale branch supports from input trees by a given factor
 *  stats:       Print statistics about the tree, its edges, its nodes, if it is rooted, and its tips
     * edges
+	* monophyletic : Print wether input tips form a monophyletic group in each of the input trees
     * nodes
     * rooted
     * tips